 - Heavy bleeding when injured or following surgery

 - Blood-thinning medication (aspirin or warfarin) and other regular medication

 - An allergy to antibiotics or other medicines.

 It’s best to give your dentist a complete list of all the medication you are taking currently or have recently taken.
 This includes prescription drugs, biphosphonates, over-the-counter medicines, and herbal remedies.

-For your dentist to confirm that you are suitable for dental implants, he will perform diagnostic tests to plan the best approach.
+For our dentist to confirm that you are suitable for dental implants in West Pennant Hills and Hills District he will perform diagnostic tests to plan the best approach.
 These include:

 - Dental examination

 - Dental x-ray radiographs (films)

 The size, shape, and appearance of your artificial tooth will depend on the remaining teeth you have.
 This will be the best time to share your suggestions with your dentist.

 Other dental health problems